 Presenting actions and layouts in a consistent manner prevents users from having to hunt to find what it is they are looking for.
 Try to not bury action items that get the most use.

-The look and feel of an application also needs to remain consistent so try to avoid throwing in randomized UI design.
+The look and feel of an application also need to remain consistent so try to avoid throwing in a randomized UI design.
 A great way to remain consistent is by developing a pattern library before any real user experience is designed.
 These elements can then get repeated where necessary in a consistent manner.

 Always offer a way out

-Don’t let your users into fall into a black hole.
+Don’t let your users fall into a black hole.
 They need a way out of any experience.
 If designed and implemented correctly, a user will never feel have to feel “lost”.
-At very least, give the user the opportunity to start again.
+At the very least, give the user the opportunity to start again.